-The Lightning Network has gained popularity in recent months due to El Salvador’s use of Bitcoin as legal tender.
+The Lightning Network has recently gained popularity due to El Salvador’s use of Bitcoin as a legal tender.
 For the first time in history, a country has adopted cryptocurrency as one of its official currencies.

 Additionally, the Lightning Network allows the best crypto casinos to use fractions of Bitcoin to place bets and process payments faster.

 But the Lightning Network has also paved new ways for users to earn bitcoin.
 Stacking Sats allows users to earn fractions of a Bitcoin for using services.

 This guide will show how people can stack Sats in different industries.